ekupershlak/magic-league/README.md

 problem we faced was that people needed flexibility to play varying numbers of matches.
 We also wanted to maintain the benefits of Swiss pairings.

-This software uses the LKH traveling salesman solver to assign matches in a way that respects requested numbers of matches while minimizing differences in win-percentage among the pairings.
+This software uses the min-weight graph matching to assign matches in a way that respects requested numbers of matches while minimizing differences in win-percentage among the pairings.
 It can post those pairings directly to a Google sheet that is specifically formatted.

 ## Setup

-**Python 3 is required.**

 ### Install prerequisites